-Many well-intentioned leadership development programs fail to deliver lasting results because they hit on only 1 or 2 of the conditions for vertical development.
-Any one can provide some value, but it’s not until you combine all 3 that you have vertical development, and growth really takes off.
+Many well-intentioned leadership development programs fail to deliver lasting results because they hit on only 1 or 2 of the conditions needed for vertical development.
+And any one of the above can provide some value, but it’s not until you combine all 3 that you have vertical development, and growth really takes off.
 Let’s take a closer look at each of these 3 conditions.

-Leaders also have an opportunity to challenge their existing mental models when they’re exposed to people with different worldviews, opinions, backgrounds, and training.
+Leaders also have an opportunity to challenge their existing mental models when they’re exposed to others with different worldviews, opinions, backgrounds, and training.
 These relationships increase the number of perspectives through which leaders experience their world.
-Colliding experiences are the who that enables development.
+Colliding experiences are the who that enables vertical development.

 Is Your HR Function Focused on Both Horizontal & Vertical Development?

-- Does our organization understand the difference between horizontal and vertical development?
-Are both horizontal and vertical development incorporated into our leadership development methods?
+- Does our organization understand the difference between horizontal vs. vertical development?
+Are both horizontal and vertical development incorporated strategically into our leadership development methods and approach?

 - Is our organization aligning our leadership culture to our strategy?
-Leadership cultures develop through different stages: dependent/conformer, independent/achiever, interdependent/collaborator.
+Organizational leadership cultures develop through different stages: dependent, independent, and, eventually, interdependent.
 Has our team worked out which leadership culture our strategy requires?
 Are we designing leadership development to match?

 - Do we have a good understanding of how leaders make different sense of the world at each of the stages?
 Whether explicitly or implicitly, is this understanding blended into the way we develop our leaders?

-Learn more about how vertical development and organizational culture change are connected in our white paper, Vertical Development: Culture Still Wins Over Strategy.
+Learn more about how vertical development and organizational culture change are interconnected in our white paper, Vertical Leadership Development: Culture Still Wins Over Strategy.

 HR’s Role: Tailoring Development, Both Horizontal & Vertical

 Remember, employees come into their roles with different experiences, skills, perspectives, and stages of development.
-As an internal or external Human Resources leader, your role is to put experience at the center of talent management, tailor development, and meet people where they are; not everyone is ready for the same challenges at the same time.
+Human Resources must put experience at the center of talent management, tailor development, and meet people where they are — as not everyone is ready for the same challenges at the same time.

 For example, you may emphasize horizontal development for your early-career talent, but you can plant the seeds for vertical development for them, too.
-Learning from heat experiences, colliding perspectives, and elevated sense-making can support them through many challenges that first-time managers face.
+Learning from heat experiences, experiencing colliding perspectives, and helping elevate their sense-making can support frontline leaders through many of the common challenges that first-time managers face.

 And for experienced executives, senior leaders need different leadership skills, so their process of vertical development will likely be more complex and collaborative — but their mindsets or approaches may be more fixed.

 There’s an important difference between helping a leader grow and trying to force it, though.
-Each stage of development, and both horizontal and vertical development, are important.
-The role of HR is to create the right conditions in which many different people can grow.
+At each stage of development, both horizontal and vertical development are important.
+The role of HR is to create the right conditions in which many different people can grow and develop.